GNOME/pygobject/docs/getting_started.rst

     window.connect("destroy", Gtk.main_quit)
     Gtk.main()

-Before we can run the example application we need to install PyGObject, GTK+ and their dependencies.
+Before we can run the example application we need to install PyGObject, GTK and their dependencies.
 Follow the instructions for your platform below.

 ======================================================= ==================================================== ==========================================================